lmullen/lincolnmullen.com/content/courses/scriptures.2024/index.md

 Read:

 - "The Star-Spangled Banner," "God Bless America," and "This Land Is Your Land," in Prothero, 214--43.
 - "The Battle Hymn of the Republic" and "We Shall Overcome."
-PDF on Blackboard.
+(Find these online.)

 ### Tuesday, Apr.
 2: Zodiac and horoscopes